All Products

 1. On the Tasks page, click the Export Tasks tab.

-1. In the Basic Information section, enter a task name and select an identification template that is used by the identification task.
+1. In the Basic Information section, enter a task name and select an identification template used by the identification task.
+Only enabled identification templates can be selected.

-• Asset Type: Select the asset types that you want to export.
+• Asset Type: Select the asset types to export.

-• Asset Instance: Select the asset instances that you want to export.
+• Asset Instance: Select the specific asset instances to export.

-After you create the export task, its status is displayed in the export task list.
-A larger amount of data requires a longer export period.
+After you create the export task, its status appears in the export task list.
+Larger datasets take longer to export.

 Download exported results